 The final problem had to do with the "one size fits all" characteristic of the controller.
 It was designed to be compatible with whatever make and model of vacuum pump motor the company was installing in the breeze box at the time.
 As a result, the controller was unpredictable when used with older breeze boxes sold by the same company, pump boxes that were made by other companies, and boxes that were 'home-made'..

 Lastly, no expense has been spared in the selection of components.
-All of the resistors have the gold band and they are operated at less than 1/2 of their rated wattages.
+All of the resistors have the gold band and they are operated at less than 1/2 of their rated wattage.
 All of the capacitors are the well-known and highly respected Sprague 'Orange Drop' brand.
-As mentioned previously, the current handling capability of the triac has been almost doubled, which gives it the ability to handle the demands of older motors.
-We're so confident that our controller will last that we're giving you a Two-Year Guarantee (includes the shipping cost within the U.S.).
+As mentioned previously, the current handling capability of the triac has been tripled, which gives it the ability to handle the demands of older motors.
+We're so confident that our controller will last that it has a Two-Year Guarantee, and we'll reimburse you the cost of return shipping (within the U.S.).
 If it fails for any reason (short of abuse or a lightening strike) after the two years, send it back and we'll fix it for free.
-(Does not include the cost of shipping.)
+(Does not include the shipping costs.)

 |Player Piano Reference Materials - Click Here|